 - End point after the Via Ferrata: 23.222072, 57.205229

-Don’t carry a heavy back-pack and wear comfortable clothes.
+Don’t carry heavy backpack and wear comfortable clothes.

 Sun cream, sun-glasses, emergency blanket, head-light, lighter, hat, small hiking bag with waist straps, water, more water, healthy snacks and food for the day.